seanmoran-hub/resume/work-experience.md

 *June 2020 - Present*
 - Worked as a Project Engineer on various engagements, internal and external

+**RainKing Solutions, Bethesda, MD**
+*February 2017 &ndash; June 2017 (Short-Term Contract)*
+- Developed pages and components to support a new major release (v4.0) for the RainKing platform
+- Collaborated with a third-party consulting agency to communicate design requests and revisions

 **Hotel Madison - Valet - Harrisonburg, VA** *September 2018 - March 2019*
 - Valeted for the Hotel and Restaurant